TV8 (Moldovan TV channel)

 TV8 (formerly TV7) is a nonprofit television network based in Chișinău, Moldova.
-It is owned by the Public Association “Media Alternativa”, whose executive director is Natalia Morari.
+It is owned by the Public Association “Media Alternativa”.
 TV8 uses a programming strategy of international movies and tv shows, as well as local talk shows and news broadcasting.
 In 2017 the then owner of the channel, Chiril Lucinschi, transferred his ownership to "Media Alternativa".
 After the transfer, TV7 rebranded to TV8.
+The television channel was launched on 1 March 2006 as TV7 and changed its name to TV8 on 29 June 2017, 11 years after it was called TV7.